ryan-hill/course-in-a-box/index.md

 layout: index
 published: true
 ---

-## A Workshop Prepared for the 2018 Annual Meeting of the [Society for Freshwater Science](https://freshwater-science.org/)

 <center> <h2>A Workshop Prepared for the 2018 Annual Meeting of the <a href="https://freshwater-science.org/"> Society for Freshwater Science</a></h2> </center>

 ### Course Objectives